MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al451.md

 An assembly named '{0}' could not be found in the assembly probing paths '{1}'.

+## Description
-The specified assembly could not be found in the assembly probing paths.
+The referenced assembly could not be found in the assembly probing paths.
 You must add the path of the folder containing the assembly to the Al: Assembly Probing Paths setting on the User Settings or Workspace Settings so the compiler can access it.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also